 \section{Introduction}

 The $\Lambda$CDM model is currently the widely accepted cosmological model.
 It assumes that dark matter (DM) is cold, meaning that its particle mass ($m_{\rm DM}$) is heavy enough that dark matter particles were non-relativistic at the time of freeze-out.
 The $\Lambda$CDM model does not make any concrete assumptions about $m_{\rm DM}$, but this parameter is crucial for determining the correct dark matter model.
-For example, sterile neutrino dark matter models predict a range of $m_{\rm DM}$ ranges from 1\,keV to 1\,MeV \cite{Boyarsky2019}, while the weakly interacting massive particle (WIMP) model predicts a range of $m_{\rm DM}$ from 10\,GeV to 1\,TeV \cite{Alvarez2020}.
+For example, sterile neutrino dark matter models predict a range of $m_{\rm DM}$ ranges from 1\,keV to 1\,MeV \citep{Boyarsky2019}, while the weakly interacting massive particle (WIMP) model predicts a range of $m_{\rm DM}$ from 10\,GeV to 1\,TeV \citep{Alvarez2020}.

 The dark matter particle mass impacts the distribution of dark matter in the universe on small scales, allowing us to estimate $m_{\rm DM}$ through the analysis of the dark matter distribution.
 One approach is to use the power spectrum of Lyman-$\alpha$ forest, which traces the dark matter distribution.
-Previous studies have shown that the dark matter particle mass must be heavier than $\mathcal{O}(1)\ \mathrm{keV}$ \cite{Viel2013, Garzilli2019,Garzilli2019a}.
+Previous studies have shown that the dark matter particle mass must be heavier than $\mathcal{O}(1)\ \mathrm{keV}$ \citep{Viel2013, Garzilli2019,Garzilli2019a, 2023PhRvD.108b3502V}.
 However, this constraint is insufficient to differentiate between different dark matter models.
 Therefore, developing new methods capable of extracting more information from the dark matter distribution is essential.

-This paper aims to constrain the mass of dark matter by the analyzing the matter distribution in the universe using a neural network (NN).
-NNs are a type of machine-learning (ML) algorithm used for big-data analysis.
-They are capable of extracting information from labeled data without the need for humans to decide which features of the data to use.
+This paper aims to constrain the mass of dark matter by analyzing the matter distribution in the universe using a neural network (NN).
+NNs are a machine learning (ML) algorithm used for big-data analysis.
+They can extract information from labelled data without requiring humans to decide which data features to use.
 There are various kinds of NNs, and here we focus on using Convolutional Neural Networks (CNN) to extract information from images.
-For example, CNNs are commonly used to distinguish between images of a dog and a cat or detect human faces in an image with exceptionally high accuracy.
+For example, CNNs are commonly used to distinguish between images of dogs and cats or detect human faces in images with exceptionally high accuracy.